 Ryan speaks on numerous industry panels each year, including for IFP, the Sundance Institute, and the Cannes Producer's Network.
 He has served on a number of film festival juries around the world.
 He typically flies over 200,000 miles annually.
 In his free time, he is an avid surfer and soccer enthusiast.
 He received a B.A. from Macalester College in St. Paul, MN.

-Director of Sales and Marketing
+Director of Sales

-Marketing and Publicity Manager
+Director of Marketing and Publicity

 We love our interns and they are always fabulous people.
 If you stop by the office, feel free to get to know them.